Dear Cathy and Clare

 However, I am a little reluctant to trust someone masquerading under the name of ‘43 Folders’.
 If he is so clever, why does he even need 43 folders and, more to the point, how many messages are in each one ?
 Enquiring minds want to know.
 Also, simply dumping my beloved email archives into a demilitarised zone would fill me with guilt.
 I would hate to think of all those technical nuggets, match reports, humorous anecdotes, sizable attachments, funny photos, jokes, customer testimonials (I am sure there is one buried in there) and managerial approvals that would be sitting unloved in the ‘DMZ’ folder.

 In my heart, I know that I really should put aside four days to review all of those 6,207 messages and treat them appropriately.
-Most could be deleted, some would merit moving into a dedicated folder, that one from last summer about ergonomics in the workplace might look nice printed out and pinned above my desk and a miniscule rump would be left to help me get focussed on what is really important in my life and genuinely needs to get done.
+Most could be deleted, some would merit moving into a dedicated folder, that one from last summer about ergonomics in the workplace might look nice printed out and pinned above my desk and a minuscule rump would be left to help me get focused on what is really important in my life and genuinely needs to get done.

 However, if I were to set the time aside doing this administrative task, I simply wouldn’t be able to get anything done.